pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 ## The can do method

 jQuery has a method that can do anything.
-It’s named `each,` and you use it whenever you need a quick custom method, but only need it once--so defining a plugin would be overkill.
+It’s named `each`, and you use it whenever you need a quick custom method, but only need it once--so defining a plugin would be overkill.
 You invoke `each` like any normal jQuery method, and pass it a function that defines the custom logic you want to apply.
 The function is invoked for each element.
-It receives the iteration index as an argument, and you can reference the element itself as `this.`
+It receives the iteration index as an argument, and you can reference the element itself as `this`.

 ~~~ javascript
 $("#profile li").each(function(index){ console.log(this.innerHTML) })